hilary-anish/Recommendation_system/README.md

 ## Overview

 A Book Recommendation System is created by cleaning and training the user-item data matrix using Un-supervised learning.
 The model is a simple yet effective way to recommend books based on user preferences.
 It uses collaborative filtering techniques to analyze user interactions and make personalized recommendations.
+A web application is created using Streamlit for accepting the user request and recommending suitable books using the un-supervised book recommender model in the backend.

 ## Features